Defining Diversity and Why It Matters

 3 Tips to Improving Culture at Work:

 - Find out what your company culture is really like.
-Invite employees at every level to tell you about the current culture and how it could be better.
+Invite employees at every level to tell you about their impressions of the current culture and how they think it could improve.
 Open yourself up to finding and fixing inequalities or exclusive practices.
 Consider an anonymous survey with a company-wide incentive to participate.

 - Be flexible.
 Empower employees to make the choices that are right for them when it comes to when and where to work.
-While it may not be applicable for all industries, many companies are taking steps to offer increased flexibility.
-Explore options like working remotely or allowing employees to choose how to spend their PTO or holiday time.
+While it may not be applicable for all industries, many companies continue taking steps to offer increased flexibility.
+Explore options such as working remotely or allowing employees to choose how to spend their PTO or holiday time.

 How Flexible Should You Be?

-- 43% of companies offer holidays that allow employees to take time off based on their personal religious of cultural situation (source: SHRM)
+- 43% of companies offer holidays that allow employees to take time off based on their personal religious of cultural situation (SHRM)

-- 57% of organizations offer flexible schedules (source: SHRM)
+- 57% of organizations offer flexible schedules (SHRM)

-- Employers offering a work-from-home option has grown 40% in the past 5 years (source: Fundera)
+- Employers offering a work-from-home option has grown 40% in the past 5 years (Fundera)

-- 2/3 of managers who offer telecommuting report that employees who work from home are overall more productive (source: Fundera)
+- 2/3 of managers who offer telecommuting report that employees who work from home are overall more productive (Fundera)

 Practice Diversity Recruiting and Interviewing